-3. All students must be enrolled in a minimum of seven subjects plus Physical Education and Health.

-- 4. Students should not enroll in a course for credit that they have previously taken, passed, and earned credit.
+- 3. All students must be enrolled in a minimum of seven subjects plus Physical Education and Health. - 4.
+Students should not enroll in a course for credit that they have previously taken, passed, and earned credit.
 The course may be retaken, but only to improve the grade.
-Courses that have been previously taken and passed cannot count a second time towards the credit requirement for athletic eligibility or advancement to the next grade level. - 5.
-Students intending to go to college should follow the recommended core college courses.
-Students who choose not to follow the recommended core college curriculum are not likely to be admitted to a four-year college and will not have the requirements to participate in college athletics. - 6.
+Courses that have been previously taken and passed cannot count a second time towards the credit requirement for athletic eligibility or advancement to the next grade level.

+- 5. Students intending to go to college must follow the required and recommended college preparatory subjects.
+Students who choose not to follow the recommended core college preparatory curriculum are not likely to be admitted to a four-year college and will not have the requirements to participate in college athletics. - 6.
 Students planning to enter a New Jersey State College as a freshman must complete a minimum of 16 units of college preparatory subjects including 4 units of English; 3 units of college level math; 3 units of social studies, 2 units of foreign language and 2 units of laboratory science (3 units of science total).
+Students should confer with their guidance counselor to ensure that the courses they request fulfill the additional unit requirements.

-The two additional units of academic electives must be selected from the above courses. - Students interested in Engineering or Engineering Technology should take both Geometry and Algebra II in 10th grade to be able to complete 5 years of Academic Math.
-Approval by the Mathematics Department and a grade of "A" or "B" in Algebra I is required. - 7.
-Students will be subject to state assessment and other testing guidelines as a requirement for graduation as established by the State of New Jersey. - 8.
+Students interested in Engineering or Engineering Technology should take both Geometry and Algebra II in 10th grade to be able to complete 5 years of Academic Math.
+Approval by the Mathematics Department and a grade of "A" or "B" in Algebra I is required.

+- 7. Students will be subject to state assessment and other testing guidelines as a requirement for graduation as established by the State of New Jersey. - 8.
 In accordance with our school's Attendance Policy, students must attend school regularly in order to remain enrolled and to earn credits. - 9.
 Students in the following courses should have a minimum grade of "C" if the student is to continue advanced work in these areas. - a.
 All college math and science courses that are not graduation requirements. - b.
 All world languages. - c.
 All honors and AP courses. - 10.
 It is the student's responsibility to confer with the Guidance Department to reschedule failures from the previous school year to make up subjects that are required for graduation, athletic eligibility, and placement in the next homeroom level.